A System-Level Analysis of Conference Peer Review: Institutional Memory

 When the distribution $\Prob[\RevSigV]{U(\RevSigV) = \tau}$ has no point mass for any $\tau$, the third (knife-edge) case is an event of probability 0; we then omit $r$ from the notation, and simply use $\ACCMAP[\tau]$ to denote the threshold acceptance policy with threshold $\tau$; in particular, this is true in the continuous model and some generalizations.

-Once an acceptance policy \ACCMAP is fixed, the probability of a submitted paper being accepted in a particular round is only a function of its underlying quality $q$.
+Once an acceptance policy $\ACCMAP$ is fixed, the probability of a submitted paper being accepted in a particular round is only a function of its underlying quality $q$.
 We denote this probability by $\AccP{\ACCMAP}{q}$.
-The following proposition shows that when \ACCMAP is monotone, $\AccP{\ACCMAP}{q}$ is monotone in $q$.
+The following proposition shows that when $\ACCMAP$ is monotone, $\AccP{\ACCMAP}{q}$ is monotone in $q$.
+We defer the proof to \cref{app:proof-monotone-prob}.